MileHacker Logo

 The rich lands around Bucaramanga thrive with agriculture, especially known for coffee and tobacco production.
 These sectors have historically shaped the region's economy and culture.

-• Coffee farms dot the landscape, inviting visitors to learn about the bean-to-cup process.
+• Estates that grow coffee dot the landscape, inviting visitors to learn about the bean-to-cup process.

 • Tobacco cultivation remains a significant part of the area's heritage.